Pancho Segura: Amateur career

-Segura won US Indoors event over McNeill in March.
+Segura won the US Indoors event over defending champion McNeill in March.
 "The South American parlayed superb passing shot and an uncanny defensive game into the triumph that took the title out of the United States for the first time since Jean Borotra carted it to France in 1931".
-Pancho won the Miami tournament over Talbert in April.
+In April he won the Miami tournament over Talbert.
 Segura won the title at Queens over Dinny Pails in June.
 "Segura walked off the court a very tired man.
 But, although near exhaustion, he summoned just sufficient reserve strength in the final set to retrieve enough shots to win".
 Segura lost in the third round of Wimbledon to Tom Brown.
 Segura lost in the last 16 of the French championships in July (held after Wimbledon this year) to eventual winner Marcel Bernard.
 "In the most spectacular match of the tournament to date Roland Garros stadium echoed with Segura's cry of 'Oh Pancho' with which he berated his own mistakes."
-Segura lost to Mulloy in the quarter finals of the U. S. Championships in four sets.
+Segura lost to Mulloy in the quarter-finals of the U.S. Championships in four sets.